I’m going to blow your mind – polycystic ovarian syndrome (PCOS) has little to do with the ovaries.

 When you hear the acronym PCOS from now on think insulin resistance, diabetes risk and mental health issues– not such a small acronym after all is it?

-A version of this was initially published by Dr Preeya Alexander on Women’s Fitness online.
+A version of this article was initially published by Dr Preeya Alexander on Women’s Fitness online.